open-telemetry/opentelemetry.io/content/en/docs/zero-code/python/_index.md

 `opentelemetry-instrumentation-flask` for you.

 > **NOTE:** If you leave out `-a install`, the command will simply list out the
-> recommended auto-instrumentation packages to be installed.
+> recommended instrumentation libraries to be installed.
 More information
 > can be found
 > [here](https://github.com/open-telemetry/opentelemetry-python-contrib/tree/main/opentelemetry-instrumentation#opentelemetry-bootstrap).